rubygems/rfcs/text/0011-gem-checksum-verification.md

 ### GitHub Dependabot and other automations are at risk of failing.

+In the normal case with a non-frozen bundle, Dependabot will continue to work as normal.
+Dependabot will not immediately add checksums to Dependabot PRs, but this is not an error.
+The next user install after a dependabot commit will add the checksum.

-If a user configures CI to install with frozen bundle, then all dependabot pull requests will fail.
+However, if CI uses a frozen bundle, then all dependabot pull requests will fail due to missing checksums.
-This will make dependabot update branches much less useful, since a failing update is almost guaranteed.
+This should be addressed by printing clear messaging about how to fix this problem: checkout the branch and run `bundle install`.

+Until patched, dependabot update branches will be less useful because they will require manual intervention before the build will work.
+This might lead users to disable frozen bundles or disable the checksums feature to avoid the CI failures and continue with their existing workflow.
+In this case, leaving these features disabled, maybe for longer than necessary, could impact the security of these user's application.

-In order to remain functional, Dependabot would need to write the corresponding checksum lines to the Gemfile to prevent every CI build from failing.
+Dependabot maintainers will need to update Dependabot to write the corresponding checksum to the Gemfile to prevent CI build failures caused by frozen bundle missing checksums.
-This would make dependabot the defacto source of the checksums in the Gemfile instead of rubygems.org or .gem files.
+This makes Dependabot the defacto source of the checksums in the Gemfile for updated gems, which is hopefully already clear to users merging these PRs and should be considered part of the trust extended to GitHub already.
-This might lead users to disable frozen bundles, disable dependabot, or disable the checksums feature, any of which could be considered major drawbacks.

-This can be addressed by making clear messaging about how to fix this problem (checkout the branch and run bundle install) Additionally, we should work with the dependabot team to provide the information necessary to add checksums to the lockfile.
+We are open to working with the dependabot team to provide the information necessary to add checksums to the lockfile.

 ### Older versions of Bundler